sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Backpropagation.md

 ![Matrices_for_three_layer_NN.png](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/matrices_for_three_layer_NN.png)

-<br/>First matrix corresponds to the inputs and is multiplied by matrix of weights.
-As a result, the matrix with values for hidden layer received which is further multiplied by another matrix of weights.
-And matrix with outputs finally received.
+<br/>First matrix corresponds to the inputs (Layer 0) and is multiplied by matrix of weights.
+As a result, the matrix with values for hidden layer (Layer 1) received which is further multiplied by another matrix of weights.
+And matrix with outputs (Layer 2) finally received.

 ### <a name="Backpropagation">Backpropagation</a>
 Updating the weights is the process of adjusting or training the NN in order to get more accurate result.
 Backpropagation updates weights from last layer to the first layer.